akiraohgaki/devsrv/README.md

 #### Live reload

-Live reload the browser when files in the document root directory are changed.
+Automatically reloads the browser when files in the document root are modified.

 #### Request handling

-For `*.bundle.js` path: Transpile and bundle TypeScript files into JavaScript on-the-fly.
+For `*.bundle.js` paths: Transpiles and bundles TypeScript files into JavaScript on-the-fly.

-For `*.playground` path: Serve the playground page.
+For `*.playground` paths: Serves the playground page.

-For other paths: Attempt to serve the file from the document root.
+For other paths: Attempts to serve the file from the document root.

-If not found: Serve the default index file.
+If not found: Serves the default directory index file.

 #### On-the-fly TypeScript bundling

-Allows for seamless integration of TypeScript code into front-end applications.
+Provides seamless integration of TypeScript into front-end applications.

-When a browser requests a file with the `.bundle.js` extension, the server dynamically transpiles the corresponding TypeScript file with the same name into JavaScript.
+When a browser requests a file with a `.bundle.js` extension, the server dynamically transpiles the corresponding `.ts` file into JavaScript.

-This generated JavaScript is then served as a module, enabling it to be imported into other modules within the application.
+The generated JavaScript is served as an ES module, allowing it to be imported by other scripts.

-This approach eliminates the need for pre-building JavaScript bundles and provides a more efficient development workflow.
+This approach eliminates the need for manual pre-bundling and streamlines the development workflow.

 #### Code playground

-You can test your code instantly.
+Test your code snippets instantly in the browser.

 When the request path ends with `.playground`, such as `http://localhost:3000/script.playground`, the playground page will be served to the browser.